How to Cook Frozen Tamales (Fresh or Cooked Instructions)

 To steam you can use any of the following:tamalera pot, or a large pot and a steamer basket, or an Instant Pot or pressure cooker with a steamer basket or trivet.

 Other utensils you may need depending on the method you choose: aluminum foil, corn husks, a large plate, paper towels.
+You’ll also need a pair of tongs to safely handle the hot tamales.

 A pot filled with cooked tamales sits on a wooden table.
 A white cloth with purple edges is nearby, and tongs rest next to extra corn husks.
 A fresh cilantro sprig adorns the cloth.